womeninblockchainbarcelona/wibb-project/0.General/Open-Tasks.md

 # WIBB Project: ToDo's
 ## WIBB DAO
-- [ ] DAPP development on top of Aragon for automatically send WIBB tokens to the event attendees.
+- [ ] DAPP1- Automatic WIBB Token Sender: development of an application on top of Aragon for automatically send WIBB tokens to the event attendees public addresses.
 (WIP)
+- [ ] DAPP2- Events Planner: development of an application on top of Aragon for creating and managing events (think if makes sense to unify the 2 in 1?)

 ## WIBB Platform
 ### a) Front End